ClodaghMurphy/MachineLearningandStatistics/Project2020/README.md

 GMIT - Machine Learning and Statistics module 2020. <br>

-This repository contains an assessment submitted as GMIT Programming for Tasks 2020 Assessment, last commit December 18, 2020.<br>
+This repository contains a project submitted as part of the Machine Learning and Statistics module 2020.<br>
 Course Higher Diploma in Data Analytics, GMIT, Ireland<br>
 The Lecturer is Dr. Ian McLoughlin<br>
 Author: Clodagh Murphy<br>
 Email: G00376300@gmit.ie<br>
 Dates: October- December 2020<br>

+## X. Contents of this repository
+The repository contains:
+* This `README.md` file
+*
+*
+*

-## Plan for Tasks 2020 Assessment based on the marking scheme
+## Plan for Project 2020 Assessment based on the marking scheme
 Intial Steps: Creategithub repository, create notebook, prepare project plan.<br>
 Research: Investigation of the topics.
 Submission based on referenced literature, particularly academic literature; evidence of understanding<br>
 of the documentation for any software or libraries used.<br>